michaelfaerber/data-set-knowledge-graph/README.md

 ## Knowledge Graph Construction:

+We use the following database with metadata about datasets for the creation of the DSKG:
+1. We consider a subset of the OpenAIRE Research Graph dump which contains metadata about datasets.
+The used dump is created with this code: [https://github.com/michaelfaerber/OpenAIRE](https://github.com/michaelfaerber/OpenAIRE).
+2. Wikidata: Sparql querie, endpoit & relevante Klassen Liste.

 ### Identify publications from the MAKG which contain mentions of datasets:

 ### Transform tabular metadata to RDF and assign URIs for entities: